talhabinhussain/weather_agent/README.md

 # Weather Agent

-This Weather agent is make to fetch real time weather updates and then send it to the user Gmail using user email id
+This Weather agent is make to fetch real time weather updates and then send it to the user Gmail using the user's email address.

 ## Commponents of Agent